 k) 2 O/S maps sheet number 98 (scale 1:50,000) or 2 outdoor leisure maps (1:25,000).
 The Three Peaks/Yorkshire Dales West.
 Note that GPS technology can be used as an aid but maps and compasses are still required (maps do not needs batteries!)

 l) 2 compasses.

 m) One survival bag (large plastic bag to accommodate a person).
-The aluminium spacefoil blanket is not acceptable, neither is a dustbin liner
+A large aluminium spacefoil blanket is acceptable, but a dustbin liner is not.

 10 COMPETITORS WILL BE DISQUALIFIED FOR:

 a) Receiving assistance of any kind from spectators.